-For the sub-fund with the name DWS Institutional Multi Asset Total Return, the following provisions shall apply in addition to the regulations set out in the general section of the Sales Prospectus.
+For the sub-fund with the name DWS Institutional ESG Pension Floating Yield, the following provisions shall apply in addition to the regulations set out in the general section of the Sales Prospectus.

 This sub-fund promotes environmental and social characteristics and discloses information in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("SFDR").
+Although the sub-fund does not pursue a sustainable investment objective, it invests a minimum proportion of its assets in sustainable investments as defined in article 2 (17) SFDR.

-The objective of the investment policy of the sub-fund DWS Institutional Multi Asset Total Return is to achieve a positive investment performance in the medium to long term while taking into account the opportunities and risks of the international capital markets.
+The objective of the investment policy of DWS Institutional ESG Pension Floating Yield is to generate the greatest possible appreciation of capital in the short term while taking into account the opportunities and risks of the international capital markets.